-The most severe sign of acid erosion is cracking.
+The most severe sign of acid erosion is tooth cracking.

-Dental erosion has been named as the most common chronic disease between children aged between 5 – 17 so it is imperative to teach our children the effects of acid erosion early in their lives
+Dental erosion has been named the most common chronic disease among children aged between 5 – 17 so it is imperative to teach our children the effects of acid erosion early in their lives

-While a parent has control upon their child’s eating habits they must encourage good habits that may protect their teeth in future years.
+While a parent has control over their child’s eating habits they must encourage good habits that may protect their teeth in future years.